Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Introduction

 In this paper, we propose a stock recommender system called \textbf{P}ort\textbf{fo}lio \textbf{T}emporal \textbf{G}raph \textbf{N}etwork \textbf{Rec}ommender (\texttt{PfoTGNRec}).
 The proposed model is based on a temporal graph network, developed by \cite{rossi2020temporal}, to extract time-varying collaborative signals (key aspects 1 and 3: individual preference and temporal nature).
-Further, we design and incorporate diversification-enhancing contrastive learning (key aspect 2: investment performance).
-Through experiments, we demonstrate that our model is the most effective in improving investment performance while capturing user preferences compared to various baselines including recently developed dynamic graph embedding models and existing stock recommendation models.
+Further, we incorporate MVECF \cite{chung2023mean} method in sampling contrastive pairs to enhance the diversification effect (key aspect 2: investment performance).
+Through experiments, we demonstrate that our model is the most effective in improving investment performance while capturing user preferences, achieving a 3.45\% improvement in a comprehensive combined metric compared to the best model among various baselines, including recently developed dynamic graph embedding models and existing stock recommendation models.